 Audio Editor (2019 – 2020): Edited dialogue for video games and audiobooks, contributing to titles like The Settlers: New Allies.

-Luke said, “It’s been an incredible journey since my time at Varndean, and I remain grateful for the foundation it provided me.”
+Luke says: “It’s been an incredible journey since my time at Varndean, and I remain grateful for the foundation it provided me.”

 Studied: CACHE Level 3 Diploma in Early Years and Education